LorenzoPichetti/SbatchMan/docs/learn/advanced_submission.md

 This may be useful for benchmarking i.e. it ensures that jobs using the network do not create noise influencing each other.
 Another use-case is building target with different Makefile variables e.g. `MYVAR={var} make mytarget`.

+This is the default behavior when using the `local` scheduler.

 !!! warning
     There is no guarantee about the order of the jobs.